sketchplugins/plugin-directory/README.md

 - [Icondrop](https://iconscout.com) by Iconscout: Get access to 500,000+ icons right into Sketch App
 - [IconFlower](https://github.com/avadhbsd/IconFlower) by Avadh BS Dwivedi: Arrange icons, images, text and shapes in Phyllotaxis (leaf arrangement) patterns. pattern in a sunflower, for example.
 - [Icons](https://github.com/keremciu/sketch-iconfont) by Kerem Sevencan: Use icons like a boss.
+- [Image average color](https://github.com/AntonioJMartinez/sketch-imageAverageColor) by Antonio J Martinez: A Sketch plugin to save an image average color and fill layers from it
 - [Image Replaste!](https://github.com/mheesakkers/sketch-image-replaste) by Misha Heesakkers: Replace your image with your pasteboard image
 - [ImageOptim Sketch Plugin](https://github.com/ImageOptim/Sketch-plugin) by ImageOptim: ImageOptim plugin for the Sketch app
 - [Images Reinvented](https://github.com/roydigerhund/Images-Reinvented) by Matthias Martin: A better way to use images in Sketch.